What Is Their Main Difference?

 'Must' is a modal verb (also known as modals).
 Modals give additional information about the main verb of the sentence.
 'Must' is used to express necessities, possibilities, and suggestions.
 Have a look:

 Semi-modal verb Need

-To create questions with 'must' and 'need,' we invert the subject and 'must' or 'need':
+'Must' and 'need' can both be used to form questions.
+To create questions with 'must' or 'need,' we invert the subject and the modal verb.
+For example:

 Should vs. Have To